stacilee2/meat-recipe-finder/README.md

 -User will be able to see recipe image, recipe name, ingredients, and "like" a recipe

+-As user moves the mouse over the image, the image will enlarge.
+When the user mouses out of an image, the image returns to original size

--DOM will be updated with likes on webpage
+-DOM will be updated with liked recipes and heart on webpage

+-If catch error occurs during fetch request, then error message should display on the application

 Expected Output: